LooksRare/looksrare-sdk/README.md

 # @looksrare/sdk

-Contains config, types, and functions shared between all the projects.
+Configs, types, and functions used to interact with Looksrare.

-## Commands
+## Dev

 - **Dev**: `yarn dev`
 - **Build**: `yarn build`

+## Release

+- `yarn release` will run all the checks, build, and publish the package.
+You just need to manually validate the version.
+- Make sure you save git git change the Github release